VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 11**
+- File dialog rewritten to much better version to be like File Manager
+- Added option to export System log as TXT file

 **Update 10**
 - New program File Manager that can copy, rename and delete files
 - EHCI controller support USB mouse and USB keyboard